Contract formation and the ‘battle of the forms’: Top tips for DevelopersPrint publication

 Where contracts come into existence by virtue of the exchange of correspondence, invoices or other documents incorporating a business’ standard terms and conditions, the governing terms of that contract will generally be determined by the doctrine known as ‘the battle of the forms’.
 This is where parties make and accept contractual offers and counter-offers each using their own standard terms in the hope that they will prevail to govern the contract.
 In the majority of circumstances, whether a party’s terms will apply depends on the ‘last shot’ principle – i.e. whether their terms were the last to pass before the contract was concluded.

 The practical application of the battle of the forms was brought into sharp focus by a recent case, TRW v Panasonic .
-Somewhat surprisingly, the High Court held that, in this case, the ‘first shot’ terms had won.
+Somewhat surprisingly, the High Court held (and the courts appeal agreed) that, in this case, the ‘first shot’ terms had won.

 The first shot had been fired by the seller.
 It had commenced the to-ing and fro-ing of negotiations for a supply relationship that would involve multiple orders for a regular flow of products over time by asking the purchaser to sign its ‘customer file’ (i.e. an umbrella agreement intended to govern the relationship as a whole).
 When the purchaser subsequently bought a product, it believed it had done so on the basis of its own standard terms, as they had been the last to pass between the parties before that particular purchase was concluded.
 However, the ‘first shot’ umbrella agreement had contained a term which stated that the purchaser was bound by the seller’s standard terms and that no other terms would apply unless confirmed by the seller in writing.
 Subsequent exchanges of the parties’ respective standard terms did not constitute the seller confirming in writing the application of any other terms, and so the seller’s first shot prevailed.